lbo462/course-notes/tcp/tcp.md

 The principle allowing this is the __end-to-end principle__, which is a part of the net neutrality law.

 > The end-to-end principle states that all the work and computations should be done at each ends of a communication.
-> This way, the network isn't aware of the content of the paquets going through it.
+> This way, the network isn't aware of the content of the data going through it.
 > Nowadays, this principle is out-to-date since our phones and other user equipments are likely to be less powerful than our operator's routers.

 ## Necessary vocabulary (don't skip)

 In order to start this course on solid grounds, one should define some terms we'll be using.

-With TCP, we send __segments__, not ~~packets~~ since _packet_ is for the IP.
+With TCP, we send __segments__, not ~~packets~~ since _packet_ is for the IP layer.

 The __MSS__ is the _Maximum Segment Size_, which is the second layer MTU equivalent for the forth layer on the OSI model.

-The __flux control__ is control of the segment flux such that the emitters adapts its speed with respect to its receiver.
+The __flux control__ is the control of the segment flux such that the emitters adapts its speed with respect to its receiver.

-The __congestion control__ the control of the congestion defined to avoid network congestion without the human intervention.
+The __congestion control__ is the control of the congestion defined to avoid network congestion without the human intervention.

 The __Receiver Window__ (_rwdn_ or _awnd_ for __Advertised Window__) is the maximum amount of segments that the host can receive for each time slot.
 It is used for __flux control__.
+The receiver usually advertises this window to its sender.

 The __Congestion Window__ (_cwnd_) is the maximum amount of segments that the network can handle simultaneously.
 It is used for __congestion control__.
+Sadly, this window changes through time and depends on the whole network.
+No device is able to know its correct value for a present instant.
+Instead, TCP will always try to approximate it through different methods and algorithms that we'll see later in this course.

 A __sequence number__ (_SN_) is a number attributed for each TCP segment, to order them.
 It increases by one at each sent segment.
-To avoid identical starting sequence number (__ISN__, _Initial Sequence Number_), it's designed to start with a number depending on the clock time, the source and destination IP address and a random number, for security reasons.
+To avoid identical starting sequence number (__Initial Sequence Number__, _ISN_), it's designed to start with a number depending on the clock time, the source and destination IP address and a random number, for security reasons.

 > The ISN is sent in the SYN segment during the handshake.